The differences and uses of UVA, UVB, and UVC

 UVC ultraviolet light is the most suitable type of light for disinfection.
 The core differences between UVA, UVB, and UVC lie in their wavelength, energy, and effects.

-UVB (wavelength 280–320 nm) has less energy and has some bactericidal effect, but the effect is far weaker than UVC, and the time required for sterilization is longer and the conditions are more stringent.
-Its main function is to cause sunburn and skin damage, while also helping the human body synthesize vitamin D. It is generally not used for professional disinfection.
+UVB (wavelength 280–320 nm) has less energy and some bactericidal effect, but its effect is far weaker than that of UVC, requiring longer sterilisation times and more stringent conditions.
+Its main function is to cause sunburn and skin damage, while also helping the human body synthesise vitamin D. People generally do not use it for professional disinfection.

 https://www.benweilight.com/lighting-tube-bulb/500-1-200w-75-000-180-000-lumens-super-bright.html